christoferchan/kustomer/README.md

 - Node.js installed(also installs npm)
 - credentials.json file

-You can download Node.js by following this link
+You can download Node.js by following this link and follow their instructions on the site

 ```
 https://nodejs.org/en/